 Metatarsal stress fractures can be classified as either high risk or low risk, which has an impact on the healing time.
 This article discusses the difference between the two types, as well as what causes metatarsal stress fractures, how to recognise the symptoms, and how to treat them.
 We also provide some tips on when you can get back to running and other load-bearing sports.
 Remember, if you need more help with an injury, you're welcome to consult one of our physios online via video call.

-Some of the links in this article may be to pages where you can buy products or brands discussed or mentioned here.
-We earn a small commission on the sale of these products at no extra cost to you.
+Some of the links in this article are to pages where you can buy relevant products.
+We may earn a small commission on sales at no extra cost to you.

 In this article: